Member Login

 Because the EOC is a free, volunteer-run organization, there are certain activities that are beyond the scope of what we're able to offer.
 The scope of the EOC includes:

-- Hikes, walks, backpacking, camping, canoeing, rafting, scrambles, inline skating
+- Hikes, walks, backpacking, camping, canoeing, rafting, inline skating

 - Cross-country skiing, downhill skiing, snow shoeing, ice skating